A Road Trip Through Iceland’s Filming Locations

 Iceland Locations That Appeared in The Tree of Life

-Last on our list (but certainly not last overall — you can find plenty more films that have been shot in Iceland; these are just a few of our favourites) of Iceland movie locales is The Tree of Life, a 2011 star-studded film categorised as an epic experimental drama.
+Last on our list (but certainly not last overall — you can find plenty more films that have been shot in Iceland; these are just a few of our favorites) of Iceland movie locales is The Tree of Life, a 2011 star-studded film categorized as an epic experimental drama.
 Stars like Brad Pitt, Jessica Chastain and Sean Penn appear in this movie about the meaning of life.

 Those scenes that show what’s depicted as the beginning of life on Earth?
 They're actually just showing viewers a series of hot springs in Iceland, including those around Krafla and Namafjall.

 Other Movies and Shows That Shot in Iceland